Human brain and light

 Firelight → mostly 600–700 nm + lots of infrared (>700 nm)

-Fire is dominated by longer red and infrared wavelengths.
+Fire is dominated by long red and infrared wavelengths.

 Low frequency wavelength of light